 The Center for the Study of Ethics in the Professions (CSEP) was established in 1976 to promote research and teaching on practical moral problems in the professions, and throughout this long history Center faculty have continued to publish important works in the area of professional ethics.

 A list of all publications produced by CSEP faculty associates, scholars and others from 1976 to the present, including presentations, Center publications, journal articles and books.
-Use this page to order copies of publications from the Center.
+Divided by topic.

 Code Making: How Software Engineering Became a Profession by Dr. Michael Davis